 Applying for University accommodation if you have a diagnosed medical condition or disability

-What you should tell us when applying for student accommodation including the information you need to provide.
+What you should tell us when applying for student accommodation.

 Applying for accommodation to suit your circumstances

 If you have a disability or a diagnosed medical condition you need to let us know in your accommodation application.

 We have wheelchair accessible accommodation and bedrooms with en-suite bathrooms on-campus for those who may need it.

 What to include in your application

 You must submit your application to the Student Accommodation team by 1 July in your year of entry.

 Your medical evidence must:

 - contain a diagnosis of the disability or medical condition stated on your application